GoogleCloudPlatform/webapp2/docs/tutorials/quickstart.nogae.rst

         main()

 Notice that we use ``local_app.WSGIApplication``.
-This is a special version of the WSGI application that is thread safe.
+This is a special version of the WSGI application that is thread-safe.

 Test your app